extropium/leaflet_ionic/sql-for-data-science-1-master/week-4/README.md

 - understanding where data joins are
 - differentiating integers from strings
-- investing time to understand th
+- investing time to understand the subject matter will help later during analysis

+### Business understanding

+It's important to be